 * Bastrika Pranayama

 Now you are ready to practice Bellows Breath or Bastrika Pranayama.
 This breath is rapid and entails a degree of velocity on your exhale.
 As you inhale, raise your arms over your head.
 As you exhale, expel your breath with some forcefulness as you bring your arms back to your side.
 Repeat this breath thirty to fifty times for three rounds.
 To finish, sit quietly on your chair or pillow and feel the energy and peacefulness coursing through your entire being.
+As a result, you will increase mental clarity.
 You may find is very relaxing and revitalizing to meditate for ten to fifteen minutes directly after your pranayama practice.

 © Copyright – Aura Wellness Center – Publications Division

 To see our selection of Yoga teacher training courses, please visit the following link.

 Amy E. Beddoe, Chin‐Po Paul Yang, Holly Powell Kennedy, Sandra J. Weiss, Kathryn A. Lee, The Effects of Mindfulness‐Based Yoga During Pregnancy on Maternal Psychological and Physical Distress, Journal of Obstetric, Gynecologic, & Neonatal Nursing, 10.1111/j.1552-6909.2009.01023.x, 38, 3, (310-319), (2009).

 Kelly B. Smith, Caroline F. Pukall, An evidence‐based review of yoga as a complementary intervention for patients with cancer, Psycho-Oncology, 10.1002/pon.1411, 18, 5, (465-475), (2008).